szaumoor/ZSTweaks/README.md

 **Component 2200:** Allow Blackguards to perform backstabs as if they had a 2x backstab multiplier

 Self explanatory.
+It depends on the spell granting negative plane protection.

 Additionally, it allows a certain Blackguard in SoD to perform backstabs if the conditions are met, even if a component in this mod is reducing the backstab damage to their weapon.

 **Component 2210:** Light proficiency overhaul